Benjaminbburn/Bluetooth-Calipers/README.md

 ![](Images/IMG_6026.jpeg)

 I have only tested with iGaging calipers that have a 5-pin data port.
-This should also work with Mitutoyo devices or other iGaging devies with a 5-pin data port.
+This should also work with Mitutoyo devices or other iGaging devices with a 5-pin data port.

 ---